annarider/NanoDA/DataViz/DataViz D3 & Dimple/README.md

 - In the tooltip, just "industry" is enough, not "industry category".
 - Make growth in one line, not two.
 Put the percentage growth in parens.

+#### Person3:
+I like that the legend is on the right now.
+It's easier on my eyes to interpret what the colors mean.

-### Future Development
+### Iteration 5:
 #### Person1:
 If you want to get fancy, you could make it so when you click in the legend, the chart redraws and reorders based on only that industry.
+It's good.
+I like the chart.

 # Resources